 In the early 1960s, John Mariani strengthened his knowledge of fine wines with studies in the Napa and Sonoma Valley regions of California.
 During that period, Banfi had undertaken distribution of the wines of Buena Vista Winery, founded by Count Agoston Haraszthy, who is recognized as the father of California viniculture.
 He also began building Banfi’s portfolio of Bordeaux clarets through semi-annual buying trips to the grand chateaux and negociants in Bordeaux, importing such top names as Beychevelle, Cheval Blanc, Latour, Lafite, Cantemerle, Haut Brion, Figeac and Margaux.

 Meanwhile, John Mariani found himself on the lecture circuit.
 He was invited to address classes on Italian wines at Cornell’s School of Hotel Administration, the New York Wine & Food Society, the National Press Club and wine and spirits courses conducted by the late eminent author and critic, Harold Grossman.
 John also was named a wine advisor to the Culinary Institute of America, Hyde Park, New York.

 First Big Coup

-He and his brother scored a major coup in 1967 by introducing Lambrusco to the U.S. market.
+He scored a major coup in 1967 by introducing Lambrusco to the U.S. market.
 Drawing from his knowledge of Cru de Beaujolais, John felt that this varietal could easily serve as Italy’s counterpart and would especially appeal to an American palate that had been nurtured on fruit juices and soft drinks.
 Under the Riunite label, the wine’s first shipment arrived in the fall of that year, exactly 100 cases.
-The product took off quickly, however, and within a few years became the nation’s leading wine import, a position it held for over 27 years, selling in the millions of cases.
+The product took off quickly, however, and within a few years became the nation’s leading wine import, a position it held for over a quarter-century, selling in the millions of cases.
 Riunite today remains among America’s most popular Italian wines.